FinnDaCaptain/HordeDev-Finn/README.md

 1. Open Command Prompt
 2. Type `python`
 3. If Python is not installed, the Microsoft Store will open, allowing you to install it
+4. After installation, close command prompt and reopen.
+Type python --version to ensure it is working

 ### 2. Install pywin32